 Literacy abilities are the foundation of contemporary B-12 schooling and for most current careers, yet many students struggle to attain the expected literacy benchmarks.
 Even though many dedicated educators have guided students in acquiring strong literacy skills, students still need more effective literacy teachers to help them reach these achievement goals.

-To this end, Niagara University’s master’s degree program in literacy instruction includes the most current theory and practice in literacy education and is designed to develop highly qualified literacy educators who can guide K-12 students to excellence in literacy.
-Students may concentrate their studies on either childhood or adolescent literacy development through their selection of certification tracks and elective courses.
+To this end, Niagara University’s master’s degree program in literacy instruction includes the most current theory and practice in literacy education and is designed to develop highly qualified literacy educators who can guide B-12 students to excellence in literacy.
+Students gain professional skills and knowledge in both childhood and adolescent literacy development through course content and professional experiences.
 Graduates will be qualified for New York state initial certification as reading specialists leading to professional certification.

 to demonstrate teaching while enhancing the literacy performance of at-risk readers and their families.
 The center’s programs focus on improving reading, writing and listening skills among children while supporting the literacy and basic skills of the family itself.